Deliver Us from Evil (2006 film): Reception

-The film was well received by critics.
+The film was well-received by critics.
 It earned a 100 percent "Fresh" critics rating from Rotten Tomatoes based on 72 reviews, with a weighted average of 8.36/10, and is currently ranked 31st among the site's highest rated documentaries of all time.
 The site's consensus reads: "Deliver Us from Evil is a superb documentary and a searing look at an institution protecting its leaders at the expense of its followers.
 A profoundly disturbing chronicle of a wolf in sheep's clothing, the film builds a clear-eyed case against pedophile priest Oliver O'Grady, and the Catholic bureaucracy that protected him.
 The recollections of O'Grady's victims are nothing short of shocking and heartbreaking."
 On Metacritic, the film has a score of 86 out of 100, based on 23 critics, indicating "universal acclaim".

 The Irish Independent criticized Berg for having filmed children in Ireland without their knowledge or that of their families.

 Aftermath

-After the documentary was shown on Dutch national TV in April 2010, members of a parish in Schiedam recognized O'Grady as having been an active volunteer in the parish until January 2010.
+After the documentary was shown on Dutch national TV in April 2010, members of a parish in Schiedam recognized O'Grady as an active volunteer there until January 2010.
 They had known nothing about his background.
 He had also been active in the Netherlands as an organizer of children's parties.

 Inspiration

-Amy J. Berg in an interview with the International Documentary Association cites the cinema verité as well as the works of Stanley Kubrick, Krzysztof Kieslowski, Tomas Vinterberg, Alejandro Innaritu, Gus Van Sant, Lars Von Trier as inspirations.
-In another interview Berg cited documentarian Michael Moore and the Dogma 95 film movement.
+Amy J. Berg in an interview with the International Documentary Association cites the cinema verité as well as the works of Stanley Kubrick, Krzysztof Kieslowski, Thomas Vinterberg, Alejandro González Iñárritu, Gus Van Sant, and Lars Von Trier as inspirations.
+In another interview, Berg cited documentarian Michael Moore and the Dogma 95 film movement.